Dual Induction CLT for High-dimensional m-dependent Data: Introduction

 Overall, the aforementioned contributions offer a near-complete picture of optimal Gaussian and bootstrap approximations for independent normalized sums of random vectors with respect to the class of hyper-rectangles, with rates exhibiting optimal sample and dimension complexity.
-On the other hand, the literature on high-dimensional central limit theorems -- over hyper-rectangles or other classes of sets in $\mathbb{R}^p$ -- for sums of {\it dependent random vectors} is still scarce, with relatively few results available and very limited understanding of the optimality.
+On the other hand, the literature on high-dimensional central limit theorems -- over hyper-rectangles or other classes of sets in $\mathbb{R}^p$ -- for sums of {\it dependent random vectors} is still scarce, with relatively few results available and limited understanding of rate optimality.
 Furthermore, some of the best-known results at this time have been established by adapting arguments and techniques from \cite{chernozhukov2013gaussian, chernozhukov2017central}, which yield sub-optimal sample complexity.
 In turn, this is likely affecting the sharpness of current rates derived under dependence settings.
-Below we provide a (necessarily) short summary of the existing contributions, which are all very recent. \cite{zhang2017gaussian} derive asymptotic Gaussian approximations over hyper-rectangles for high-dimensional stationary time series under a polynomial decay of the physical dependence measure, including $m$-dependent sequences, obtaining rates with sample size dependence of order $n^{-1/8}$. \cite{zhang2018gaussian} consider instead the broader class of weakly dependent, possibly non-stationary sequences as well as $m$-dependent data assuming a geometric moment condition under physical/functional dependence. \cite{chang2021central} provide high-dimensional Berry--Esseen bounds for various classes of sets, including hyper-rectangles and the larger class of convex sets, under $\alpha$ mixing, physical dependence and $m$-dependence. conditions. \cite{chernozhukov2019inference} investigated the validity of the block multiplier bootstrap under $\beta$-mixing. \cite{chiang2021inference} derive high-dimensional Berry--Esseen bounds for sums of high-dimensional exchangeable array assuming sub-exponential conditions or $4 + \delta$ moments, for $\delta > 0$. \cite{kojevnikov2022berry} obtain a finite sample central limit approximation over hyper-rectangles of order $(\log^5(ep)/n)^{1/4}$ for martingale difference sequences.
-The rate of $n^{-1/4}$ is likely unimprovable, as it is known to be optimal in the $p=1$ \citep{bolthausen1982exact}. \cite{kurisu2023gaussian} study Gaussian approximations over high-dimensional random fields under $\beta$-mixing spatial dependence structure, obtaining a rate of $n^{-1/12}$
+Below we provide a (necessarily) short summary of the existing contributions, which are all very recent. \cite{zhang2017gaussian} derived asymptotic Gaussian approximations over hyper-rectangles for high-dimensional stationary time series under a polynomial decay of the physical dependence measure, including $m$-dependent sequences, obtaining rates with sample size dependence of order $1/n^{1/8}$. \cite{zhang2018gaussian} considered instead the broader class of weakly dependent, possibly non-stationary sequences as well as $m$-dependent data assuming a geometric moment condition under physical/functional dependence. \cite{chang2021central} provided high-dimensional Berry--Esseen bounds for various classes of sets, including hyper-rectangles and the larger class of convex sets, under $\alpha$ mixing, physical dependence and $m$-dependence conditions. \cite{fang2021high} improved the sample size dependence to $1/n^{1/4}$ under local dependence conditions, including $m$-dependent sequences, using finite third-moment conditions. \cite{chernozhukov2019inference} investigated the validity of the block multiplier bootstrap under $\beta$-mixing. \cite{chiang2021inference} derive high-dimensional Berry--Esseen bounds for sums of high-dimensional exchangeable array assuming sub-exponential conditions or $4 + \delta$ moments, for $\delta > 0$. \cite{kojevnikov2022berry} demonstrated, under some conditions, a finite sample central limit approximation over hyper-rectangles of order $\log^{5/4}(ep)/n^{1/4}$ for martingale difference sequences.
+Finally, \citet{rinott1999some,kurisu2024gaussian} studied Gaussian approximations over high-dimensional random fields under $\beta$-mixing spatial dependence structure, obtaining a rate of $1/n^{1/12}$.